Skip to main content

 When to useYou want AxonFlow to handle orchestration end-to-endYou already have an orchestrator and need governance, audit trails, and policy enforcement

-GovernancePolicies evaluated at plan execution timePolicies evaluated at every step gate check
+GovernancePolicies influence plan generation, plan execution, and gated step approvals where enabledPolicies evaluated at every step gate check

 GranularityPer-plan and per-stepPer-step and per-tool within steps

-Most teams evaluating AxonFlow for the first time start with WCP, because it works with their existing orchestrator without requiring migration.
+Most teams assessing AxonFlow for the first time start with WCP, because it works with their existing orchestrator without requiring migration.
 Teams that want AxonFlow to handle orchestration end-to-end use MAP.

 Multi-Agent Planning (MAP)

 MAP is AxonFlow's built-in orchestration engine.
 It breaks down user requests into subtasks, assigns them to specialized agents, executes steps (sequentially, in parallel, or conditionally), and aggregates results.
-Governance policies are enforced at plan execution time.
+In production, teams typically separate plan generation from execution so they can inspect, approve, update, version, or estimate a plan before they run it.

 Key capabilities: